TransferWise for Business review

 - Manage multiple currencies.
-Hold funds in up to 27 currencies, moving it among currencies when you feel the rates are right for a small fee.
+Hold funds in more than 50 currencies, moving it among currencies when you feel the rates are right for a small fee.

 - Save on fees.
 No need to pay setup fees, monthly charges or costs to receive payments, and there’s no spread on the exchange rate to give you the best exchange rate.

 - Receive international payments.
 Get paid in US dollars, British pounds and euros, with TransferWise planning to accept other currencies in the future.

 Pros and cons of using TransferWise Borderless

 - Ultra competitive rates.
 You can’t beat the mid-market rate.